nvdai2401/hiha-store-ts/README.md

 - Elements – styling for bare HTML elements (like H1, A, etc.).
 These come with default styling from the browser so we can redefine them here.
 - Objects – class-based selectors which define undecorated design patterns, for example media object known from OOCSS
 - Components – specific UI components.
 This is where the majority of our work takes place and our UI components are often composed of Objects and Components
-- Utilities – utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class
+- Utilities – utilities and helper classes with the ability to override anything which goes before in the triangle, eg. hide helper class

 <p align="center"><img src="/images/itcss-layers.png" /></p>